romeerez/orchid-orm/packages/docs/src/guide/columns-common-methods.md

 This method changes a column type without modifying its behavior.
 This is needed when converting columns to a validation schema, the converter will pick a different type specified by `.as`.

-Before calling `.as` need to use `.encode` with input of same type as input of target column, and `.parse` which returns correct type.
+Before calling `.as` need to use `.encode` with the input of the same type as the input of the target column, and `.parse` which returns the correct type.

 ```ts
 // column as the same type as t.integer()